RIDA in Operation

 The Proof.

-These organizations made a decision most firms never make: to understand the economics beneath the revenue before making the next capital bet.
+Each of these organizations began the same way: a decision to understand the economics beneath the revenue before placing the next capital bet.

 The structural findings, governed outcomes, and economic architecture documented here are real.
 All identifying information has been removed.
 Each case study is organized by problem class.
 The industry is incidental.
 The discipline is what travels.